MA in Liberal Studies, The New School, New York

 Cours de Civilisation Francaise, La Sorbonne, Paris

-In 2017, I am taking part in an expeditionary residency program, The Arctic Circle, where I will spend two weeks sailing the high north with artists and scientists on a 100-year old barquentine tall ship.
+In 2017, I am took part in an expeditionary residency program, The Arctic Circle, where I spent two weeks sailing the high north with artists and scientists on a 100-year old barquentine tall ship.

 Prior coming to Penn, I studied at The New School for Social Research on a Fulbright Scholarship, completing my MA in Liberal Studies.
 Between my undergraduate and graduate degrees, I worked at the New Zealand Parliament for Maori Affairs and lived and studied in Paris.